 - Write down a list of your symptoms, noting if there's anything that seems to trigger them or make them better.

-- Take a list of all your medications, including any vitamins or supplements.
+- Take a list of all your medicines, including any vitamins or supplements.

-- Write down questions to ask your doctor, asking about possible causes, treatments and prognosis.
+- Write down questions to ask your health care provider, asking about possible causes, treatments and prognosis.